 Intersections / Crosswalks

 I’m always on the lookout for money when crossing the street.
 For some reason, coins seem to gather there more than on the sidewalks and gutters along the main portion of the street.
+This is often because people are, very reasonably, watching traffic and not on the look out for extra money.

 Train / Subway Stations